ENT · Vestibular Schwannoma

 Treatment

-Microsurgical resection or stereotactic radiosurgery.
+Microsurgical resection or stereotactic radiotherapy.
 Facial nerve palsy is a major surgical risk.

 Prognosis

-Generally excellent prognosis.
-95% tumor control rate with radiation.
+Generally excellent outcomes.
+95% tumor control rate with radiation; monitor for hearing preservation.

 Full handout